PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

 The security of software cannot be assessed unless it is tested by a lot of hunters.

-PrestaShop relies on a lot of dependencies, with hundred of thousands lines of code, and this has been true since the very first versions.
+PrestaShop relies on a lot of dependencies, with hundreds of thousands lines of code, and this has been true since the very first versions.

 We considered that publishing a public program, available for all, in the first place was risky as it could bring a huge volume of duplicated reports and create frustration among hunters.
 That is why we chose a private program first.